Mole National Park

-Mole National Park is Ghana's largest wildlife refuge.
+Mole National Park, one of Ghana's seven national parks, is the country's largest wildlife refuge.
 The park is located in the Savannah region of Ghana on savanna and riparian ecosystems at an elevation of 50 m, with a sharp escarpment forming the southern boundary of the park.
+The Park is 24 km from Damongo, the district capital, 146 km south east of Tamale, the Regional capital.
+The park is 700 km from Accra and 430 km from Kumasi.
 The park's entrance is reached through the nearby town of Larabanga.
+It covers an area of about 4,577 square kilometers of fairly undisturbed Guinea savannah in the northern part of Ghana.
 The Levi and Mole Rivers are ephemeral rivers flowing through the park, leaving behind only drinking holes during the long dry season.
 This area of Ghana receives over 10 mm per year of rainfall.
 A long-term study has been done on Mole National Park to understand the impact of human hunters on the animals in the preserve.

+The park is also Ghana’s most developed tourism site in terms of tourist amenities.
+The reserve has West Africa’s first luxury safari lodge.

 History

 The park's lands were set aside as a wildlife refuge in 1958.
-In 1971, the small human population of the area was relocated and the lands were designated a national park.
+In 1971, the small human population of the area was relocated and the lands were designated to a national park.
 The park has not seen major development as a tourist location since its original designation.
-The park as a protective area is underfunded and national and international concerns exist about poaching and sustainability in the park, but its protection of important resident antelope species has improved since its initial founding as a preserve.
+The Mole National park as a protective area is underfunded and national and international concerns exist about poaching and sustainability in the park, but its protection of important resident antelope species has improved since its initial founding as a preserve.